 Additionally, when people recognize that I am traveling alone, they tend to be curious about me.
 This curiosity has helped me meet a range of people, from hitchhiking with a gaggle of English gals throughout Ireland, to long beach walks with Costa Rican locals I met under a waterfall, to sleeping on the floors of London with new friends I had met in Italy weeks prior.
 The world is filled with almost 7 billion people, and there are hundreds of soul-mates, partners in crime, and lovers out there, waiting for you to find them.

 When you travel alone, you become more open to the adventure of meeting new people and letting it see where it takes you.
 Like the time I hitchhiked from Amsterdam to Eindhoven in the Netherlands.
 I got picked up by a South African man, Roan, who spoke English, and he was living in Eindhoven at the time.
 He asked me about my adventures and why I was hitchhiking.
 One thing lead to another and an hour later we ended up in this warehouse turned artist’s residency outside of Eindhoven that was having a huge open house.
 There were endless rooms of random interactive art installations, food carts, and sleek styled fire pits in a courtyard where everyone was drinking beers and gluvine.
-I ended up chatting with a bunch of my pick-up’s friends and they laughed when I told them how we met. “ Typical Roan!”, they said, and threw back local brews.
+I ended up having a great time with him and his friends, and they laughed when I told them how we met. “ Typical Roan!”, they said, and threw back local brews.

-He was then set to drop me off at my couchsurfer’s apartment in Eindhoven, but we were having such a great time that he let me stay at his place.
-I ended up chatting with his roommates until 4 in the morning when he got ready for work and dropped me off at the airport.
+We had such a great time that he let me stay at his place.
+I ended up chatting with him and his roommates about Morocco until 4 in the morning.
+Then he got ready for work and dropped me off at the airport.
 I have yet to see him again.
 But I will never forget the adventure he gave me.

 You become more centered within yourself